emir-vargor/DSA-210-Term-Project-Proposal-Predicting-the-Best-Picture-Oscar-Winner/README.md

     * Best Original/Adapted Screenplay
     * Best Actor/Actress

 This project has two objectives: first, to build a predictive model, and second, to analyze its features to determine if there are any "requirements" a film must fulfill to win 'Best Picture'.
 Since the nominees for the 2026 Oscars are expected to be announced after the deadline of this project, I plan to use the data between the years 1990-2020 to train my machine learning model, which will predict the winners of 2021-2025 accordingly.
 I expect to find that the chances for a nominated movie to win Best Picture vary according to its quantifiable features.

-##  hypotheses Null Hypothesis
+##   Null Hypothesis

 **H₀**: The quantifiable features of a film have no statistically significant predictive power in determining the Best Picture winner.

 ## Data Collection and Methods

 As stated in the project guidelines I will use a primary public dataset from “kaggle.com” and enrich it with several others.
 In this project, I will use Python (Pandas) to get the data.
 If needed, the websites will be used with the web scraping and data cleaning methods.